 They say patience is a virtue.
-I’ve learned to developed my patience through traveling, but the border crossings on the Mongol Rally kick it up to a whole new level of patience that is required.
+I’ve learned to develop my patience through traveling, but the border crossings on the Mongol Rally kick it up to a whole new level of patience that is required.
 For our last border crossing, “Wait” is the word of the day…and night.

 After a fun evening in Barnaul (western Siberia) eating steak and bonding with team Mongolian Madness (3 seemingly insane Irish guys also driving a Nissan Almera), we got our final car supplies (tow ropes, ratchet straps, & extra Gerry can) and took off late in the afternoon to push as far as we could to the border.
 We camped overnight and got up before the sun to take off and finish our drive through the stunning landscapes and mountains of western Siberia.

-We pulled up to the Russian border crossing at 11AM and parked in a line of 12 other Mongol Rally vehicles; the waiting begins.
+We pulled up to the Russian border crossing at 11 AM and parked in a line of 12 other Mongol Rally vehicles; the waiting began.
 It was sort of like a reunion, yet none of us had met before.
 Instead, we could bond on similar experiences up to this point.

-Teams drank beer, smoked hookah pipes, played cricket, and socialized swapping unbelievable stories of bribery, robbery, losing their way, kindness of strangers, and mechanical difficulties.
-At 3PM things started to move.
+Teams drank beer, smoked hookah pipes, played cricket, and socialized swapping unbelievable stories of bribery, robbery, losing their way, the kindness of strangers, and mechanical difficulties.
+At 3 PM things started to move.
 Everyone threw their chairs and food into cars and quickly inched up in the line assuring no space was left for locals to try to sneak into the queue.
 There really are no such things as queues in Mongolia.
 Strangely in a country with the most open space on this globe, people don’t like to give you any space when you are in a line.

 We rejoiced with a team yelp of happiness, took pictures, stopped to pee because my bladder could wait no longer, and then we came across the real obstacle – the entrance to Mongolia.
 A big red livestock gate graced the road next to a little white hut.
-This was the hand off point between countries.
-On the other side of the gate the tarmac disappeared into a bumpy dirt road.
+This was the handoff point between countries.
+On the other side of the gate, the tarmac disappeared into a bumpy dirt road.

 This really was the ‘end of the road’.